old-School18/Autonomous-Navigation-Bot/README.md

 #### PS in brief:

 The bot should use the feed from the camera that is overhead the arena.
 It should then identify the death eaters and transfer them to the Azkaban prison in order to reveal the horcruxes underneath.
 The bot should remove the weapon blocks and uncover the identity of the horcrux that the weapons can destroy.
-It should then deliver the weapon blocks to their respective horcruxes in order to destory them.
+It should then deliver the weapon blocks to their respective horcruxes in order to destroy them.

 #### Indicators: